 Access Public Information

 Click here to download the Film Permit application form.
-You must first bring the completed form to the City Clerk.
 The application must be reviewed by the Police Department – Chief’s office or a representative (Chief Ken Ferrante, (201)-420-2002).
 The Police Department will explain city rules and the requirements for filming and location of vehicles, equipment, and traffic regulations and will make a recommendation to the Film Commission.
 The Film Commission will review and approve or deny the application.

 The completed application must be returned to the City Clerk at least 3 days (72 Hours) prior to the scheduled filming dates.
 The City will review it and contact the appropriate city officials to verify safety procedures.
 Please follow the instructions on the film permit application form.